ebzzry/ebzzry.github.io/src/en/functionally-illiterate.md

 machines are already giving them what they believe they need?
 All that you’d be doing is being a middleman, which the student can bypass since they can talk directly to these systems.

-The entire field of Information Technology moves at a rapid pace.
-Your knowledge this month, may become obsolete next month.
-That is the reason why educators are the bottlenecks.
-Professors will always be lagging behind industry standards if they’re not part of the industry, which is usually the case.
-They’re not actively engaged in projects, contributing to (open source) software development, and participating in invention and discovery.
-What they’re teaching in schools have no viability outside the institution.

 Most of the applicants that I interview for technical positions fail.
 Within the first five minutes of the interview, they’ve already demonstrated complete lack